Democrats have no Iowa caucus results, blame ‘coding issue’

 Instead, caucus day ended with no winner, no official results and many fresh questions about whether Iowa can retain its coveted “first” status.

-State party officials said “our plan is to release results as soon as possible” later Tuesday.
+State party officials planned a mid-morning phone call with angry campaigns to update them on progress.
+The party said Tuesday its plan was to release results “as soon as possible” later Tuesday.
 It said it had verified the accuracy of the collected data and said the problem was not a result of “a hack or an intrusion.”

+Still, there were signs that the process was ongoing and laborious.
+Party official were sending volunteers and staffers across the state to retrieve hard-copy results so they could check them against numbers reported from precincts via a mobile app that proved problematic for many users and over the phone.
+That was according to multiple sources working for the state party and granted anonymity to discuss sensitive party information.

 The candidates didn’t wait for the party to resolve its issues before claiming, if not victory, progress and moving on to next-up New Hampshire.